 How to motivate your team to use time-tracking

 After weighing the aforementioned pros and cons, it is clear that companies can still benefit from time-tracking tools if they update how time is managed.
 Below you can find some actions you can start today to motivate your team to manage their hours more effectively.

 Activity logs should be built around results, not worked hours.
 Learn to break down large projects into smaller stages and tasks so you can see more clearly when your team gets stuck at a certain point.
-If you use a task management tool (such as Zelos) you can easily identify time drains since you are able to see when a task was picked up and when it was completed.
+If you use a team management tool, you can easily identify time drains since you are able to see when a task was picked up and when it was completed.

 Make sure to inform your team when a goal has been reached and what comes next.
 For example, if your monthly sales goal is reached by Day 20, motivate your team to continue working by setting follow-up goals or allocate the extra time for training.

 Describe how your team works from the start, and make sure to include time management as part of your onboarding process.
 Keep in mind that no self-tutorial is perfect, and help new hires as they familiarize themselves with your task management system.
 When someone gets a big project done, give a shout-out and ask them to share what they learned during the process.